scadu/windows-desktop/README.md

 ---

-### Do not allow pplications from taking exclusive control of sound adapter
+### Prevent applications from taking exclusive control of sound adapter

 There are cases when applications takes control over sound adapter adjusting volume level automatically messing with our settings.
 Also, it means that only one application at a time can use your audio interface.